ReactiveSets/toubkal/README.md

 environemental footprint that current technologies allow.

-Connected Sets addresses all of these issues thanks to its unique **Subscribe / Push** reactive dataflow model that works accross and betwwen web browsers and nodejs servers, as well as just-in-time code generators and other optimizations.
+Connected Sets addresses all of these issues thanks to its unique **Subscribe / Push** reactive dataflow model that works accross and between web browsers and nodejs servers, as well as just-in-time code generators and other optimizations.

 #### What's the big deal about authorizations?